savetheclocktower/daubjs/README.md

 });
 ```

-(Remember, the `name` argument is optional; if you’re not adding a grammar to a `Highlighter` instance, it doesn’t need a name at all.)
+(A grammar only needs an initial `name` argument if you’re going to add it to a `Highlighter` instance.
+Otherwise you can omit it and just keep a reference to the grammar.)

 An “escapes” grammar is perhaps too specialized to apply broadly, so instead of adding it to our main grammar, we define it separately and call it when we know we're dealing with the contents of strings.
 Which brings us to…